Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 What happens if I get caught driving while my license is suspended (DWS)?

-A driving while suspended (DWS) charge can be either a violation, a misdemeanor, or a felony depending on the underlying reason for the license suspension.
+A driving while suspended (DWS) charge can be either a violation, a misdemeanor, or a felony offense depending on the underlying reason for the license suspension.
 [Driving while revoked (DWR) is similar.]
-Someone who drives while suspended for failing or refusing a breath or blood test or for a misdemeanor DUI conviction commits the crime of misdemeanor driving while suspended.
+Someone who drives while suspended for failing or refusing a breath or blood test or for a misdemeanor Oregon DUII conviction commits the crime of misdemeanor driving while suspended.

 If convicted of misdemeanor DWS, a defendant faces possible jail time, fines, and probation.
 There is a minimum $1,000 fine for someone caught driving when they are suspended as a result of a DUII conviction.
 Your car may be towed as well.

-You will not be kicked out of diversion if you receive a driving while suspended ticket (unless you have alcohol in your system / possession OR don't have an ignition interlock device installed in your vehicle).
+You will not necessarily be kicked out of diversion if you receive a driving while suspended ticket (unless you have alcohol in your system / possession OR you don't have an ignition interlock device installed in your vehicle).
 However, driving while suspended will violate your probation if you are on probation for a DUII conviction.
+It will also violate your release agreement if you have a pending crimnal charge.
 Driving while suspended arrests and convictions quickly get expensive.

 The court does not suspend your license for an additional length of time if you are convicted of a violation or misdemeanor level driving while suspended (unless you have so many convictions that you become classified as a "habitual offender").
 Note: You will face an additional revocation of one year if you are convicted of a felony driving while suspended (FDWS) or felony driving while revoked (FDWR).

-Hardship permits generally are not available for license "revocations" including the lifetime revocation resulting from a third or greater DUII conviction.
-Hardship permits are also not available to persons with an out of state driver license.
+Oregon hardship permits often are not available for license "revocations" including the lifetime revocation resulting from a third or greater (or felony) DUII convictions.
+Oregon hardship permits are also not available to persons with an out of state driver license.
+Hardship permits are no longer available for a second DUII conviction within a five year period.

 Keep in mind that there is often a significant "black out" or waiting period before you can obtain a hardship permit.
 Refer to the table above.
-The State of Oregon no longer issues hardship or probationary CDL permits.
+The State of Oregon no longer issues hardship for probationary CDLs.
 See ORS 807.240(2).
-Hardship permits are only available for Class C licenses.
+Hardship permits are only available for Class C (non-commercial) licenses.
+See ORS 807.240(8)(c).

 Under Oregon law, hardship permits only allow driving for: